Artscout0/Notes/docs/math/index.md

 # Math

-Math is a complex subject with tons of quircks and what not.
+Math is a complex subject with tons of quirks and what not.